arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 If you're creating a project that relies heavily on accurate sensordata, and therefore need to ensure that you read the record any change in value, it can be difficult to write a program that does anything else well.
 This is because the microcontroller is busy trying to read the values constantly.
 To get around this you can use interrupts that can let you can be useful for reading input from for example a rotary encoder or a push button without putting any code in your loop function.

 This feature might be extra valuable to the maker with an **Arduino GIGA R1**, as their circuit gets more and more complex.

+All GPIO pins on the **Arduino GIGA R1** can be used for interrupts.

 The syntax for creating an interrupt function should be included in `void setup()` and is as follows:
 ```arduino